Interlock ransomware exploits critical Cisco FMC Zero-Day CVE-2026-20131 for root access

 By NewsNukem Cybersecurity Team | March 2026

 Amazon Threat Intelligence has issued an urgent warning about an active Interlock ransomware campaign exploiting a critical zero-day vulnerability in Cisco's Secure Firewall Management Center (FMC) Software.
-The vulnerability, designated CVE-2026-20131, carries the maximum CVSS score of 10.0 and allows unauthenticated attackers to achieve root-level access through insecure deserialization attacks.
+The vulnerability, designated CVE-2026-20131, carries the maximum CVSS score of 10.0 and could allow an unauthenticated, remote attacker to execute arbitrary code on an affected system.

 Background: A Perfect Storm of Vulnerabilities